 Where | Bijay Mandal - Kalu Sarai

 9. Khooni Darwaza

 Sometimes also referred to as the Lal Darwaza, it was constructed in Sher Shah Suri’s time and is one of the 13 surviving gates in Delhi.
 The structure is a typical example of the Mughal architecture of that era, with trademark arches and window sills.
 It now lies desolate and traumatized by all that has happened over the centuries, rendering its name bloody forever.

-Amongst the lesser known historical monuments of Delhi lies a stupendous structure commonly known as Bhool Bhulaiya (a labyrinth) because of the structure of its corridors where one may lose his way.
-Built in the Lodhi style architecture, the tomb is octagonal with small minarets on each of its eight sides and is a great work of marvel.
+Amongst the lesser-known historical monuments of Delhi lies a stupendous structure commonly known as Bhool Bhulaiya (a labyrinth) because of the structure of its corridors where one may lose their way.
+Built in the Lodhi style architecture, the tomb is octagonal with small minarets on each of its eight sides and is a great work of marvel!

 Brigadier General John Nicholson who led the Delhi assault during the 1857 Sepoy Mutiny died due to injuries and this cemetery is named after him.
 This cemetery is one of the oldest, dating back to the British era.
-The graves that lie amid the overgrown grasses with names and bible verses engraved on the tombstones, each have a story to tell.
+The graves that lie amid the overgrown grasses with names and Bible verses engraved on the tombstones have scores of stories to tell!

 Satpula, literally means 'seven bridges' and is rightly named as it is built upon seven arches.
 The main structure lies hidden away but is very much intact and the seven arches are clearly visible.
 Built by Muhammad Bin Tughlaq to tap the local stream feeding on the river Yamuna, the stone masonry is distinct and the structure well planned.